eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 ```

 This small service fetches the associated [JSON Web Key Set](https://auth0.com/docs/jwks), locates the matching key, and then verifies that the provided request token is valid.
-Providing that the token has been verified to come from the intended party and has not expired, we parse the the provided claims and return the user identifier.
+Providing that the token has been verified to come from the intended party and has not expired, we parse the provided claims and return the user identifier.

-### Constructing Handlers with User Authentication
+## Constructing Handlers with User Authentication

-Now that we have a means to authenticate a request and be provided with the user identifier - we can now create a framework in which to easily construct handlers with varying permission requirements.
+Now that we have a means to authenticate a request and be provided with the user identifier, we can now create a framework in which to easily construct handlers with varying permission requirements.
 We will now create a couple of small helper functions within `src/helpers/handlers.js`, which will be used to aid us in this pursuit.

 ```js